 The list of presidents confirmed to have taken drugs is relatively small — about seven — although a number of other presidents potentially consumed certain other substances as well.
 On the low end of the substance scale, a number of early presidents grew hemp crops — used for rope, clothing, paper and other purposes.
 Hemp is produced from low-THC strains of the Cannabis Sativa plant, while marijuana comes from higher THC strains.

-Since the plant was legal at the time, it’s entirely possibly that hemp farmers George Washington, Thomas Jefferson, and James Madison smoked marijuana.
+Since the plant was legal at the time, it’s entirely possible that hemp farmers George Washington, Thomas Jefferson, and James Madison smoked marijuana.
 Other presidents who possibly (not confirmed) also partook of the wacky weed for various reasons: James Monroe, Abraham Lincoln, John F. Kennedy, Jimmy Carter.
 Confirmed presidential users of marijuana: Andrew Jackson, Franklin Pierce (hashish, a derivative of marijuana), Bill Clinton (but he claims not to have inhaled), George W. Bush (Jr), and Barack Obama.
 There are also a number of presidential hopefuls who have supposedly used marijuana, including Al Gore, Sarah Palin, at least 13 state Governors and numerous other politicians.

 Now, if marijuana is in fact the gateway drug to harder substances that some anti-drug campaigns claim, it’s not evident in most of these presidents.
 George Washington is thought to have taken Laudanum, an opiate derivative.
 Andrew Johnson, who is not known to have used marijuana, did consume cocaine in the form of then-legal throat drops for his throat cancer.
 (Cocaine was once a legal substance in Coca-Cola as well.)
 Bill Clinton and Barack Obama may have taken cocaine (unconfirmed).
 George W. Bush admitted to cocaine use but once stated that he had been drug-free since 1974.